Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

 If we set $0<c<(2C_{\ell_r}\tilde{C}_r\delta_0)^{-1}$, then $0<\delta<1$.
 We compute the order of the fundamental solution to \eqref{eq:equationweak} reversing all the transformations from $u$ to $w$, i.e.

 So, by substituting the above expressions for $w$ into this equation we obtain that the fundamental solution to \eqref{eq:equationweak} is given by

-Since $\zeta$ is an operator of order $1$ and $m$ is an operator of order $0$, we have that the fundamental solution $T_3(t,s)$ is an operator with symbol of order $\delta-1\in(-1,0)$.
-Therefore, a sufficient condition for the assumption \ref{ass:A1'} on the spectral measure for the existence and uniqueness of a random-field solution is
+where $e_{i,j}$ are the entries of $E$.
+Since $\zeta$ is an operator of order $1$ and $m$ is an operator of order $0$, we have that the fundamental solution $T_3(t,s)$ is an operator of order $\delta-1\in(-1,0)$.
+Therefore, a sufficient condition for the assumption \ref{ass:A1} on the spectral measure for the well-definedness of a random-field solution is

-The other conditions for the existence and uniqueness can be shown with similar arguments as the ones in the proof of Theorem \ref{thm:2ndorderhyperbolic}.
+The other conditions for the existence can be shown with similar arguments as the ones in the proof of Theorem \ref{thm:2ndorderhyperbolic}.
+We have so proved the following: \begin{theorem} Let us consider the SPDE \eqref{eq:equationweak} If the spectral measure satisfies \eqref{eq:condition2} for some $\kappa<1$, then for some time horizon $0<\bar{T}\leq T$ the Schwartz kernel of the FIO $T_2$ satisfies Assumptions \ref{one!} and \ref{three!}, and therefore a random-field solution to the SPDE \eqref{eq:equationweak} is well-defined. \end{theorem}